← Back to Articles

 Why the Problem Persists

 Oakland's illegal dumping crisis isn't caused by a lack of spending or a lack of effort.
-The fundamental issue is structural: the city's approach is reactive rather than proactive.
+The April 2026 audit identifies two structural drivers: curbside hauling rates that run 23–40% higher than neighboring jurisdictions (including those served by the same waste hauler) push residents toward illegal disposal, and the city's response system is reactive rather than proactive.

 Consider the workflow: